 Deep Roots’ revised application promised to hire social workers for the school, with an expected location in Kensington, and had a more developed plan for English learners.

-If the school meets the conditions, they’ll open in the 2018-19 school year to 540 students at 3701 Frankford Avenue.
+If the school meets the conditions, it will open in the 2018-19 school year to 540 students at 3701 Frankford Avenue.

 Tamir Harper, a junior at SLA, said they were promised a three-year lease extension by SRC members during a meeting last year.
 Harper, also a member of the Philadelphia Youth Commission, said he was let down by their broken promise.